nojronatron/nojronatron.github.io/continuing-education/dotnet-maui-learnings.md

 ##### OnPlatform Reduced Syntax

-Simplify by using a Default Value for any non-match (example provided by MSFT Learn):
+Simplify by using a Default Value for any non-match _[MSFT Learn example]_:

 ```XML
 <VerticalStackLayout Padding="{OnPlatform iOS='30,60,30,30', Default='30'}">